A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Numerical Evidences

 \subsubsection{Reflective BCs discretizations plus diagonal systems}

-We consider an example of DCT-III matrix sequences arising from the discretization of integral problems with reflective boundary conditions (see \cite{NCT}), i.e., $\{B_n=A_n+D_n\}_n$, where $A_n=C_n(f)$ with $f$ having nonnegative Fourier coefficients as it is required for the point spread function in the modeling of image blurring, see \cite{BB}.
+We consider an example of DCT-III matrix sequences arising from the discretization of integral problems with reflective boundary conditions (see \cite{NCT}), i.e., $\{B_n=A_n+D_n\}_n$, where $A_n=C_n(f)$ with $f$ having nonnegative Fourier coefficients as it is required for the point spread function in the modelling of image blurring, see \cite{BB}.
 A simple model is represented by $f(t)=f_d(t):=\sum_{i=1}^d (2+2\cos(t_i))$ where, by the way, the product $f_1(t_1)f_1(t_2)$ is encountered when treating super-resolution or high resolution problems, see e.g. \cite{super}.
 The choice of the generating function for the projector is the same as in \cite{mcoseni}.
-The results in Table \ref{table:multigrid:cosined2zeropi} confirm again the optimality of the corresponding MGM (the case $d4$ requires to set $\rho$ in a proper way).
-The observations regarding the two-level setting are in the same spirit as those of the unilevel one.
+The results in Table \ref{table:multigrid:cosined2zeropi} confirm again the optimality of the corresponding MGM.